-This summer is going to be 100% about the BBQ and we need to be locked and loaded!
-Ever since the 4th of July, I’ve been grilling up a storm and the end is nowhere in sight.
-And if we’re talking grilling, then we gotta break these bad boys (Spicy Baby Back Ribs) out for the next festivity!
+This summer is going to be 100% about GRILLING (per usual) and we need to be ready to go!
+Ever since Memorial Day, I’ve been grilling up a storm and the end is nowhere in sight.
+And if we’re talking grilling, then we gotta break these bad boys (Spiced Baby Back Ribs) out for the next festivity!

 - 2 tablespoons kosher salt

-- 2 racks baby back ribs (about 2 1/2 pounds each), membrane removed from the underside of each rack
+- 2 racks baby back pork ribs about 2 ½ pounds each, membrane removed from the underside of each rack

 - In a small bowl, combine the brown sugar, salt, mustard, garlic powder, black pepper, cayenne and paprika.
 On 2 baking sheets, sprinkle the spice mix all over the ribs, pressing and patting it into the ribs.
 Cover with foil and refrigerate for at least 4 hours, overnight if possible.